reactjs/react.dev/src/content/reference/react/useTransition.md

 </Canary>

-If you'd like to display an error to your users when using `useTransition`, you can use an [error boundary](/reference/react/Component#catching-rendering-errors-with-an-error-boundary).
+If a function passed to `startTransition` throws an error, you can display an error to your user with an [error boundary](/reference/react/Component#catching-rendering-errors-with-an-error-boundary).
 To use an error boundary, wrap the component where you are calling the `useTransition` in an error boundary.
-If the function passed to `startTransition` is rejected, the fallback for the error boundary will be displayed.
+Once the function passed to `startTransition` errors, the fallback for the error boundary will be displayed.

 <Sandpack>